gpbl/denormalizr/README.md

 })
 ```

-Now we have the usual normalized object with entities:
+This way we have the usual normalized object with entities:

 ```js
 // content of normalized